 Don’t forget about distractions!

-When you say you can trade for 8 hours a day, does that mean 8 hours of your undivided attention staring at charts and analyzing economic data releases OR does that mean 8 hours of staring at charts, analyzing economic data release, cooking your Honeybun some breakfast, juggling knives, playing with your kids, watching Justin Bieber on YouTube, following Lady Gaga on Twitter, stalking someone on Facebook, and saving the world from the forces of evil?
+When you say you can trade currencies for 8 hours a day, does that mean 8 hours of your undivided attention staring at charts and analyzing economic data releases?
+OR does that mean 8 hours of staring at charts, analyzing economic data release while cooking your Honeybun some breakfast, juggling knives, playing with your kids, watching Justin Bieber on YouTube, following Lady Gaga on Twitter, stalking someone on Facebook, and saving the world from the forces of evil?

-Because if you were a scalper, you'd probably missed a lot of entries and exits, and end up instead scalping your own head due to your many losses or missed winning opportunities.
+Because if you were an scalper, you’d probably missed a lot of entries and exits, and end up instead scalping your own head due to your many losses or missed winning opportunities.

 You also need to dedicate time to developing AND tweaking your trading system.
 Trading your system will require you stare at charts looking for possible entries.
 Once you’re in a trade, you then need to manage it.